 Chapter Name: Work And Energy

-Activity Name: Understanding the energy of moving objects in Work And Energy
+Activity Name: Observing the energy in an object at some height in Work And Energy

 Step by Step Procedure:

 - Prepare a thick bed of wet sand and ensure it is level and uniform.

 - Take the heavy ball and stand beside the sand bed.

 - Drop the ball onto the sand from a height of 25cm and observe the depression created.